-- 5.1.
-A DPO will be appointed in order to: - Inform and advise the school and its employees about their obligations to comply with the
+5.1.
+A DPO will be appointed in order to:

+• Inform and advise the school and its employees about their obligations to comply with the GDPR and other data protection laws.

-- GDPR and other data protection laws. - Monitor the school's compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members. - 5.2.
-An existing employee will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests. - 5.3.
-The individual appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools. - 5.4.
-The DPO will report to the highest level of management at the school, which is the Executive Principal. - 5.5.
-The DPO will operate independently and will not be dismissed or penalised for performing their task. - 5.6.
-Sufficient resources will be provided to the DPO to enable them to meet their GDPR obligations. - 5.7 The DPO is named on the front cover of this policy and a can be reached on Tel: 01670 623608.
+• Monitor the school's compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members.

+5.2.
+An existing employee will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests.

+5.3.
+The individual appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools.

+5.4.
+The DPO will report to the highest level of management at the school, which is the headteacher.

+5.5.
+The DPO will operate independently and will not be dismissed or penalised for performing their task.

+5.6.
+Sufficient resources will be provided to the DPO to enable them to meet their GDPR obligations.